Skip to content

 Who Is At Risk From Executive Phishing?

-• An Omaha commodity trading company, “Scoular Company,” paid $17.2 million to cyber criminals after becoming a victim of Executive Phishing.
-In this instance, the executive target was the corporate controller.
+• An Omaha commodity trading company, “Scoular Company,” paid $17.2 million to cyber criminals after becoming a victim of executive phishing.
+In this instance, the executive target was the corporate controller with access to financial accounts.

-• Use social engineering to manipulate users into doing the bidding of a cybercriminal
+• Use social engineering to manipulate users into following malicious actions directed by a cybercriminal.

-• Spear phishing targets specific types of roles and departments.
-For example, to steal login credentials from the IT department.
+• Spear phishing emails target specific roles and departments.
+For example, they might target an administrator with high-level privileges in the IT department.

 How To Prevent Executive Phishing

-No one measure will prevent Executive phishing.
-However, security awareness training, simulated phishing exercises, and email protection software will provide the layers of security needed to stop the insidious threat of Executive phishing or Whaling.
+No one measure will prevent executive phishing.
+Your security strategy should be implemented in layers; email security and filters are no different.
+Security awareness training, simulated phishing exercises, and email protection software will provide the necessary layers of security to stop the insidious threat of executive phishing or Whalers.
+Email protection software is your first line of defense, and any false negatives can be caught with employee security awareness training.
+The very last layer of defense is your antivirus software running on user devices.

-The following are best practice measures for protecting your C-level executives and other staff from the costs and harms of Executive phishing:
+The following are the best practice measures for protecting your C-level executives and other staff from the costs and harms of executive phishing:

 Behavior-Driven Security Awareness Training

-Executive phishing means highly targeted malicious emails are directed toward C-level or other high-profile executives.
-You must use behavior-driven security awareness training tailored for C-level executives to counteract this threat: security training will imbue your executive team with the skills to be more security aware.
+Executive phishing means highly targeted malicious emails directed toward C-level or other high-profile executives.
+To counteract this threat, you must use behavior-driven security awareness training tailored for C-level executives.
+Security training will imbue your executive team with the skills to be more security-aware.

-As a security-first mindset is most effective when it becomes a top-down skill, training your executives to recognize security threats will also help to build a company-wide security culture.
-This will help in making all employees safer email users.
+As a security-first mindset is most effective when it becomes a top-down skill, training your executives to recognize security threats will also help build a company-wide security culture.
+This will help make all employees safer email users.
 Training executives in security awareness is much like training other staff members to spot security issues, as it is about changing poor security behaviors.

-However, the executives and C-suite must have tailored programs built into your security awareness training packages that teach about the specific perils of targeted phishing campaigns such as Executive phishing.
+Executives and C-suite must have tailored programs built into their security awareness training packages that teach about the specific perils of targeted phishing campaigns, such as executive phishing, whaling, and spear phishing.
 These training modules should focus on the social engineering aspect of phishing and how to spot scams, how to use the internet safely, and the importance of security hygiene and good security habits.

 Phishing Simulations